Arijit-Das-dev/Arijit-Das-dev/README.md

 <h1 align ="center">
 👨‍💻 About Me
 </h1>
-🎓 I'm a **BCA Student** · Specializing in **Data Analytics**
+🎓 I'm a BCA Student · Specializing in Data Analytics
-Building a strong foundation in **Statistics · SQL · Python · Power BI · Excel** and data-driven problem solving.
+Building a strong foundation in Statistics · SQL · Python · Power BI · Excel and data-driven problem solving.
-Transforming raw and complex data into **actionable insights** that support real-world decision-making.
+Transforming raw and complex data into actionable insights that support real-world decision-making.
-Hands-on experience with **Generative AI · AI Agents · Agentic AI workflows**, exploring how intelligent automation and LLMs can enhance analytical workflows.
+Hands-on experience with Generative AI · AI Agents · Agentic AI workflows, exploring how intelligent automation and LLMs can enhance analytical workflows.
-Interested in bridging **Data · Technology · Business Impact**, with a long-term goal of building useful data-driven solutions.
+Interested in bridging Data · Technology · Business Impact, with a long-term goal of building useful data-driven solutions.

 <h1 align = "center">
 🛠️ Technologies & Tools